christiansmith/notch/README.md

-# Notch
+# Notch (Node on the Couch)

 Notch is a command line tool and library for building, deploying and administering CouchApps with Node.js.

 ## Install

 You need Node.js, npm and of course CouchDB (preferably >= 1.1) installed first.

-To use Notch:
+To use Notch as an executable, first install it globally:

+    $ npm install -g notch

+Then install locally as a project dependency:

     $ npm install notch